-- Collaborating with local cities in the planning/redevelopment process to identify and implement water resource improvements, including opportunities to increase stormwater infiltration and promote groundwater recharge.improve drainage and manage local flood risk, while increasing stormwater filtration and promoting groundwater recharge." to first bullet. - Working closely with local cities in subwatershed-based planning to address water quantity (flooding) and water quality issues. - Increasing infiltration of stormwater through implementation of the District's regulatory program and identifying opportunities for regional infiltration and/or volume control. - Providing technical assistance to local cities to understand the impacts of development and redevelopment on downstream water resources. - Promoting ecologically healthy landscapes through education, program and project implementation, and partnering opportunities
+- Collaborating with local cities in the planning/redevelopment process to identify and implement water resource improvements, including opportunities to improve drainage and manage local flood risk, while increasing stormwater filtration and promoting groundwater recharge. - Working closely with local cities in subwatershed-based planning to address water quantity (flooding) and water quality issues.

+- Increasing infiltration of stormwater through implementation of the District's regulatory program and identifying opportunities for regional infiltration and/or volume control. - Providing technical assistance to local cities to understand the impacts of development and redevelopment on downstream water resources. - Promoting ecologically healthy landscapes through education, program and project implementation, and partnering opportunities.